 First of all, when adopting an older child, deaf or hearing, you must be realistic about the challenges your entire family will face simply because they are “older”.

-Before I move on to specifics concerning the adoption of an older deaf/HOH child who is already sign language fluent, allow me to deviate from my topic, for a bit.
+Before I move on to specifics concerning the adoption of an older deaf/HOH child who is already sign language fluently, allow me to deviate from my topic, for a bit.

 Trauma is no respecter of age.
-A 6 month old child, abandoned to institutionalized care for any length of time will have “trauma” to deal with.
+A 6-month-old child, abandoned to institutionalized care for any length of time will have “trauma” to deal with.
 The adoption of a “young” child is no guarantee of a “happily-ever-after story”.
-The trauma-brain (a brain that is impacted by trauma, even in utero/pregnancy) is one that will need the right amount of structure and nurture to overcome the negative affects that trauma has caused on the brains’ development.
-I’m not talking about the ability of the brain to be educated, however that is also impacted, but I am talking about the inability a trauma-brain child has to think logically and therefore is evidenced in defiant behaviors of many kinds.
+The trauma-brain (a brain that is impacted by trauma, even in utero/pregnancy) is one that will need the right amount of structure and nurture to overcome the negative effects that trauma has caused on the brains’ development.
+I’m not talking about the ability of the brain to be educated, however, that is also impacted, but I am talking about the inability a trauma-brain child has to think logically and therefore is evidenced in defiant behaviors of many kinds.
 Truly, the trauma-brain is the brain that is controlled by…fear.
 Fight.
 Flight.
 Freeze.

-That is hard to comprehend, especially when they live in a 8 or 9 year old body and that is what is “seen”.
-What cannot be seen is the brain that has been stunted in it’s growth, since even before birth.
+That is hard to comprehend, especially when they live in an 8 or 9-year-old body and that is what is “seen”.
+What cannot be seen is the brain that has been stunted in its growth, since even before birth.
 Self-preservation has become “their job” from a very young age, therefore manipulation has become their greatest skill.
 This is not proof they are simply being defiant, but it is proof their trauma-brains need great care to begin to grow beyond that of manipulation for self-preservation to one of trust and felt-safety.

 Trust-based Relational Interventions (TBRI) works miracles with children from the “hard places”, but simply reading a book, like The Connected Child and trying only a few of these tools, briefly, will not produce lasting impact.
 The outcomes parents desire to attain, brought about by a heart change accessed by a brain that feels safe, will require them to be mindful of their own behaviors and why they behave the way they do.
 Recognizing their own need for a heart change will grant parents the ability to begin to meet the great needs of their child(ren), adopted and biological.
 AND it will require a paradigm shift in parents’ old way of thinking relating to raising a child, which most often employs behavior modification, a system designed to control behaviors based on rewards and punishments.
 However, reaching a child’s heart is based on a relationship built on mutual trust in an environment of balanced structure and nurture that produces a heart that desires to behave, not one that is forced.
-Once parents understand their God given responsibility is to parent their child’s heart, not their behaviors, life-changing behaviors can occur for both parents and children.
 The National Center for Biblical Parenting offers a vast library of resources for families desiring to utilize the relational-approach to parenting, one designed by God.

 Back to the topic of this blog-post.